In a Nutshell:

 From there, you’ll have the option to pick the color of the mesh seatback.
 Lots of choices on offer here.
 You can pick from:

-Then you’ll be asked about the material and color you want for the seat.
-There are dozens of choices here, so we won’t list them all.
-But first, you’ll select either vinyl, leather, or fabric, and then you can choose the grade, color, and pattern of the material you selected.
+Then, you’ll be asked about the material and color you want for the seat.
+There are dozens of choices here so that we won’t list them all.
+But first, you’ll select either vinyl, leather, or fabric, and then you can choose the selected material’s grade, color, and pattern.

 You will be blown away by the options available here and may even suffer from some analysis paralysis trying to decide.

 While this section is a little overwhelming, we have to say we love it.
-It gives you tons of flexibility to get a chair that looks exactly how you want it to and blends perfectly with whatever the prevailing color scheme of your office.
+It gives you tons of flexibility to get a chair that looks exactly how you want it to and blends perfectly with your office’s prevailing color scheme.
 Kudos to Via Seating for that!

-Finally, you’ll be able to order your chair—either blanket wrapped or not, and either fully or partially assembled.
+Finally, you’ll be able to order your chair—either blanket-wrapped or not- fully or partially assembled.

 And that’s it.
-Well, okay, that was actually a fairly involved process, but if you step through it, you’ll wind up with a chair that looks amazing and has all the features you want and as much or as little adjustability as you think you’ll need.
+Well, okay, that was actually a fairly involved process, but if you follow it, you’ll wind up with a chair that looks amazing, has all the features you want, and has as much or as little adjustability as you think you’ll need.

 Pros and Cons of The Genie Mesh Task Chair